muraljs/mural/README.md

 These technologies have caused a wonderful explosion of ideas, patterns, and ecosystem.
 So much so that it can be overwhelming to wrap one's head around it all—especially if you're building on top of a batteries included framework like Rails with it's own robust architecture.
 There are already various boilerplates and frameworks for getting started with React, and React-like, projects but they often leave out GraphQL or the backend story all-together.

-Bur provides an end-to-end solution for building React + GraphQL apps with minimal layers, languages, and boilerplate involved.
+Mural provides an end-to-end solution for building React + GraphQL apps with minimal layers, languages, and boilerplate involved.

-### Bur?
+### Mural?

-A bur is a prickly seed case common in carrying the seeds of a tree.
-Turns out Bur projects are full of trees!
+A mural is a prickly seed case common in carrying the seeds of a tree.
+Turns out Mural projects are full of trees!
 You have your React component tree, your Baobab state tree, even GraphQL schemas are tree-like.
 So it felt appropriate that we name this framework after something that can begin your beautiful forest of apps.
 Also it's three letters, there's only two hard things in computer science, and npm is pretty booked these days.

 ## Contributing